 Barcode – A machine-readable code in the form of numbers and a pattern of parallel lines of varying widths, printed on a commodity and used especially for stock control.

-Barter – The exchange of goods or services for other goods or services without using money.
+Bartering – The exchange of goods or services without the use of money.

 Bear Market – When securities fall for a sustained period of time (it is the opposite of a bull market).